vnali/craft-asset-indexes-extra-docs/README.md

 ## Log asset index results
 - You can easily log asset index results by enabling 'Create a Log ...' on this plugin's general setting.
   - By enabling this option, after running the asset indexes utility, when an asset is created, a log record is also created.
-  - Currently only successful asset creation are logged.
+  - Currently only successful asset creation are reflected on log.
 - Items created by asset index options also can be logged by enabling the `Log` light switch in each option.
-  - Both success and error on item creation are logged.
+  - By enabling log, both success and error on item creation are reflected on log.
 - Logs can be viewed on the 'admin/asset-indexes-extra/logs/index' page.
+- The logs can be searched via item's filename, result text, volume name, and username who run asset indexes.
+- The logs can be sorted by `id`, `itemType`, `fileName`, `volume`, `username`, `cli` and status of log record (sory by status of log record is happening by clicking on detail column).

 Items available in logs: